arhs/iban.js/README.md

 # iban.js

 IBAN and BBAN validation, formatting and conversion in javascript.
-Check the demo on [our website] to try it.
+Check the demo on [demo page] to try it.

 [demo page]: https://arhs.github.io/iban.js/